 All first-year and sophomore students are required to live with at least one roommate.
 Some students may be placed in triples.
 Some triples are permanent and others are temporary.
 Students placed in temporary triples will be relocated to a double as soon as appropriate space becomes available, as determined by the Residence Life & Housing staff.
 The college will not remove furniture from triple rooms.

 Transfer Student Housing On-campus housing requests are granted when space permits and based on the timely submission of housing profiles.
 Notification of placement will occur as soon as housing becomes available.

 Upper College Housing

-Provided they are financially cleared, returning students choose their rooms for the following academic year through a selection process (Room Selection formally known as Room Draw) held each spring semester.
+Provided they are financially cleared, returning students choose their rooms for the following academic year through the Room Selection process via MyAnnandale housing portal.
+Room Selection is held each spring semester typically in April.
 Room Selection class level is based on accumulated credits while a matriculated college student.
 Within each class level randomly assigned numbers determine the order for room selection.

 Sophomores and Upper College students who have not moderated (with the exception of transfer students) are required to live on-campus, as students approaching moderation benefit from ready access to faculty, facilities, advisers, mentors, and peers.
-Unmoderated students may petition prior to Room Selection for an exception to this policy based on a significant and severe extenuating circumstances.
+Unmoderated students may petition prior to Room Selection for an exception to this policy based on significant and severe extenuating circumstances.